decipher3114/WSAUtils/README.md

 Follow instructions from script.

-Note: This script wont work for WSA versions below 2204.40000.15.0 <br />
+Note: This script will only work for WSA versions below 2204.40000.15.0 <br />
-Please update WSA to Android 12.
+Please switch to branch WSA-A12 if you are using Android 12.

 # ADB